-- Help Relaunch Safely

 - Please do not enter, if...

-- Self-screening Questionnaire

 - How to wash your hands

 - How to use hand sanitizer

 - How to wear a face mask

 - Practice physical distancing

 - School closure

 - Elevator safety

 Lockers, Coat Hooks, and School Supplies

 In the earlier versions of these guidelines, we recommended limiting students' access to lockers and coat hooks due to distancing protocols and gathering restrictions.
 Newly revised guidelines from the Alberta Government envisage the potential of using coat hooks and lockers only when measures are in place to minimize crowding: